spe1020/asknostr/CONTEXT.md

 `LoginArea` displays a "Log in" button when the user is logged out, and changes to an account switcher once the user is logged in.
 It is an inline-flex element by default.
 To make it expand to the width of its container, you can pass a className like `flex` (to make it a block element) or `w-full`.
 If it is left as inline-flex, it's recommended to set a max width.

+**Important**: Social applications should include a profile menu button in the main interface (typically in headers/navigation) to provide access to account settings, profile editing, and logout functionality.
+Don't only show `LoginArea` in logged-out states.

 ### `npub`, `naddr`, and other Nostr addresses

 Nostr defines a set identifiers in NIP-19.
 Their prefixes: